Welcome to the ObjectScript Tutorial!

 Part 2, when discussing JSON.
 The tutorial covers dynamic objects along with some of their methods.

 During this tutorial you will write methods (in class definitions) that use many of the features of ObjectScript.
 You'll use Visual Studio Code (VS Code) as the Integrated Development Environment (IDE) for InterSystems IRIS.
 The InterSystems ObjectScript and Language Server extensions allow you to connect VS Code to an IRIS server and use it to edit, compile, and debug ObjectScript.
 This tutorial uses VS Code - ObjectScript to refer to VS Code with the InterSystems ObjectScript extensions installed.
-Documentation for VS Code - ObjectScript is available hereOpens in a new window.
+Documentation for VS Code - ObjectScript is available here.
 You can also do the exercises using the older IDE, Studio (Windows only), but the tutorial assumes you're using VS Code - ObjectScript.
-There will also be examples of using commands and functions shown in the IRIS Terminal.
+There will also be examples of using commands and functions shown in the Terminal.
 You should freely experiment with these examples.